hiboabd/stairway-test/README.md

-# Leaderboard Tech Test
+# Stairway Tech Test
 This project is a tech test submitted for the Junior Front End Engineer position at Stairway.

 ## To use locally

-In your terminal, navigate to the project directory `leaderboard-test/frontend`, then type the command:
+In your terminal, navigate to the project directory `stairway-test/frontend`, then type the command:

 ### `npm install`